-Now, specifically the Song of Solomon is in the category of what we would identify as love poetry.
-Now that's not unusual, every nation has it's love poetry; whether it goes all the way back to ancient Mesopotamia, which we'll look at in a minute or two, or down to the one that somebody just finished five minutes ago, for his new girlfriend, there is love poetry, lots of it.
-Now the difference is some of it is good, some of it isn't, "I love you, I love you yeah yeah," that says one thing but "how do I love thee, let me count the ways" is a much better expression of love poetry.
+The standard mark of Hebrew poetry is parallelism.
+Adding or saying the same thing in two or three different ways.
+Now, specifically, the Song of Solomon is in the category of what we would identify as love poetry.

+Now, that's not unusual.
+Every nation has its love poetry, whether it goes all the way back to ancient Mesopotamia, which we'll look at in a minute or two, or down to the one that somebody just finished five minutes ago for his new girlfriend.
+Love poetry.

+Lots of it.
+Now, the difference is, some of it's good, and some of it isn't.
+I love you, I love you, yeah, yeah, yeah.

+That says one thing, but how do I love thee?
+Let me count the ways is a much better expression of love poetry.
 Now, what are we dealing with here?
-Well we do have a lot of examples of love poetry from the ancient world several collections, Mesopotamia, Egypt, and a few other bits and pieces from various places, and they have certain elements with them.
+Well, we do have a lot of examples of love poetry from the ancient world.
+Several collections, Mesopotamia, Egypt, and a few other bits and pieces from various places.

+And they have certain elements with them.
 Let's look first at some of the Mesopotamian love poetry.
-Now a couple of things about this; I'm going to read some of these rather than just try to quote them for you.
-Certainly as I say this is common in many languages and there are a lot of parallels, a lot similarities and differences in these love poems.
-Let's look at them first and then we'll come back, look at some of the common elements and then look at some of the differences.
+Now, a couple of things about this, and I'm going to read some of these, rather than just try to quote them for you.

+Certainly, as I said, this is common in many languages.
+There are a lot of parallels, a lot of differences, similarities, and differences in these love poems.
+Let's look at them first, and then we'll come back, look at some of the common elements, and then look at some of the differences.